-There is one study in the literature that provides an especially helpful perspective on borderline disorder that adds effectively to the information presented in the clinical description on this website.2 I believe that these reports from patients will help you to understand more completely what it feels like to suffer from borderline disorder.
+There is one study in the literature that provides an especially helpful perspective on borderline disorder and that adds effectively to the information presented in the clinical description on this website.2 I believe that these reports from patients will help you to understand more completely what it feels like to suffer from borderline disorder.

 Of course, there is no single view of borderline disorder that adequately captures all of your experiences.
 However, this material, directly quoted from my book, Borderline Personality Disorder Demystified, second edition, may be of help to you.